DataDog/documentation/content/en/account_management/multi_organization.md

 {{< img src="account_management/managing-multiorgs-01.png" alt="Month-to-Date Usage" >}}

-The Individual Organization Usage section contains two tabs that breaks down your month-to-date usage of products by organization.
-The All tab contains a table that lists by product the unadjusted usage of your parent-organization and all child-organizations.
-To view the [Usage details][9] of a child-organization, you can click on the child-organization's name.
+The Individual Organization Usage section contains two views that breaks down your month-to-date usage of products by organization.
+The "All" view is a table that lists by product the unadjusted, raw usage of your parent-organization and all child-organizations.
+To view the [Usage Details][9] of a child-organization, you can click on the child-organization's name.

 {{< img src="account_management/managing-multiorgs-02.png" alt="Month-to-Date Usage" >}}

-To view only the usage that will count toward your bill, you can switch to the Billable tab.
+To view only the usage that will count toward your bill, you can switch to the "Billable" view.
 This removes organizations that are not billable such as trial organizations in addition to other adjustments that will provide a more accurate summary of what drives your bill.

 The month-to-date usage and last month’s usage can be downloaded as a CSV file.

 ### Long-Term Trends

-This tab shows monthly trends in the aggregate usage across all organizations over the past 6 months.
-The usage shown is "All" usage not "Billable" usage, which means it does not adjust for trial periods or other billing changes used to calculate your final bill.
+This tab shows the monthly aggregate usage across all organizations over the past 6 months.
+Similar to the graphs on the [Usage Details][9] page, the usage shown here is "All" usage not "Billable" usage, which means it does not adjust for trial periods or other billing changes used to calculate your final bill.

-For more information on the usage metrics shown in the graphs, please refer to our doc on [Usage Details][9].
+This information can be downloaded as a CSV file.

 ## Usage Attribution

-The parent-organization can view the usage of child-organizations by existing tag keys in the Usage Attribution page.
+The parent-organization can view the usage of child-organizations by existing tag keys in the [Usage Attribution][10] page.
 Admins can hover over their username at the bottom left, then navigate to: `Plan & Usage`--> `Usage Attribution`.

 When enabled at the parent-organization level, usage attribution will show usage aggregated across all organizations.
 This can be useful if you would like to attribute the usage of your child-organizations to certain projects, teams, or other groupings.